bsahelices/laboratorio-eso/Practica2/README.md

   gcc -o UVash UVash.c -Wall -Werror
 ```

-This line shows all warnings and, also, treat each warning as an error.
+`-Wall` option shows all warnings and `-Werror` considers each warning as an error.
 This is a good discipline that forces you to check each warning message,
 understand it and, finally, solve it.
 The reason is that a lot of difficult
 errors in green programmers are easily solved and the compiler hints are